MatteoLiotta/Image-Approximation-via-STSE/README.md

     > A parameter can be used to set those min-max distances limits

 2. **Better shape positioning**
-  * Now it's more unlikely to observe absurde shape realization thanks to a better definition of space positioning
+  * Now it's more unlikely to observe unrealistic shape realization thanks to a better definition of space positioning

 3. **Patching and multiprocessing**
-  * Introduced patches
+  * Introduced patches idea, with these consequences:
-  * As a consequence
     * Increased precision on single-patches
     * Each core could handle evolution independently on a sub part of the image (patch)
     * Speed increase due to smaller comparison of images in fitness evaluation